qinglian1105/playwright_multitasking_demo_01/README.md

 ## **Web scraping with Playwright by different methods of multitasking**

 ### **Ⅰ. Purpose**
-The content of this project is an experiment of comparing among several methods, including multithreading, multiprocessing, asynchronous and synchronous, for web scraping with Playwright.<br><br>
+The content of this project is an experiment of comparing several multitasking methods, including multithreading, multiprocessing, asynchronous and synchronous, for web scraping with Playwright.<br><br>

 ### **Ⅱ. Tools or Packages**
 Playwright, threading, multiprocessing and asyncio. <br><br>